stripe/veneur/README.md

     	The URL to which Metrics will be posted (default "https://app.datadoghq.com") -buffersize int
-    	The size of the buffer of work for the worker pool (default 4096) -expiry int
+    	The size of the buffer of work for the worker pool (default 4096) -d	Enable debug logging
+  -expiry duration
-    	The number of seconds metrics will be retained if they stop showing up (default 300) -http string
+    	The duration metrics will be retained if they stop showing up, see go's ParseDuration (default 5m0s) -i duration
-    	Address to listen for UDP requests on (default ":8125") -i int
-    	The interval in seconds at which to flush metrics (default 10) -key string
+    	The interval at which to flush metrics, see go's ParseDuration (default 10s) -key string
     	Your Datadog API Key (default "fart")
+  -listen string
-  -n int
+    	Address to listen for UDP requests on (default ":8126") -n int
     	The number of workers to start (default 4)
+  -stats string
+    	Address of DogStatsD instance to send internal metrics (default "localhost:8125")
 ```

 # How Veneur Is Different Than Official DogStatsD